Elderjs/docs/elderguide.com/elderjs.md

 module.exports = {
   all: async () => [{ slug: '/' }], // an array of request objects.
   permalink: ({ request, settings }) => request.slug, // a sync function that turns request objects into relative urls.

+  // template: 'Home.svelte' is assumed if not defined. (note: capitalized first letter.)
+  // layout: 'Layout.svelte' is assumed if not defined.
 };
 ```